magdabm/blog/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+The "blog" is an app from Ruby on Rails course with basic functionalities.

-* Ruby version
+## Ruby version
+2.5.3

+## Rails version
+5.2.2

+## Database
+PostgreSQL

+## Used additional gems
+  * bootstrap 4.0
+  * devise
+  * pry-rails
-* System dependencies
+  * carrierwave 1.0

-* Configuration
+  * cloudinary

-* Database creation
+  * kaminari

-* Database initialization
+  * bootstrap4-kaminari-views

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+  * font-awesome-rails

-* ...
+  * pry-rails